 Apple Valley/Dakota County • No fee to enter the park

 Lebanon Hills offers 93 spacious campsites in both shaded and more open areas.
-Some offer electric and water hookups.
-It’s one of the few public campgrounds that offers showers and wifi at select sites.
+Some of the sites offer electric, some offer full hookups, some are non-electric tent-only.
+It’s one of the few public campgrounds that offers showers, and it even has wi-fi at select sites.

 The camping season runs from early May through mid-October.
-The water to the restrooms, showers and hookups is turned off in early October when the temps get cold enough to frost.
+Keep in mind the water to the restrooms, showers and hookups is turned off in early October when the temps get cold enough to frost.

 What is there to do at Lebanon Hills Regional Park?

-Whether you’re just passing through and want a place to stay the night or are planning a multi-day trip there’s plenty to do here:
+Whether you’re just passing through and want a place to stay the night or are planning a multi-day trip there’s plenty to do at Lebanon Hills:

-- Mountain bike trails are just across the road and north a bit.
+- Mountain bike trails are just across the road from the campground and north a bit.
 11 miles of trails wind through a hilly, wooded area.
-There’s a hiking trail that criss-crosses them, too, so be aware of hikers!
+There’s a hiking trail system that criss-crosses the bike trails, too, so be aware of hikers as you ride.

-- Bring your canoe or kayak and launch into one of the lakes in the East sector of the Park.
+- Bring your canoe, kayak or paddle board and launch onto one of the lakes in the East sector of the Park.
 Or rent a boat there at the Visitor’s Center if you don’t have your own.
-There’s a multi-lake canoe route there complete with portages.
+There’s a multi-lake canoe route there complete with portages that would be a great half-day activity.

 - The Minnesota Zoo is just across the road.
 Enjoy a day at the Zoo while you’re in the neighborhood.

-Relax!
-Enjoy your campfire, roast up some marshmellows, enjoy the company of your family or camping mates.
+- Relax!
+Enjoy your campfire, roast up some marshmellows and enjoy the company of your family or camping mates.

 What else to know

-Site fees range from $20-37, depending on your accommodations and hook-up desires.
+Site fees range from $24-42, depending on your accommodations and hook-up needs.
 A dump station is available for an additional fee.
-Online reservations are accepted for an additional fee.
+Reservations are recommended and must be handled online (along with a non-refundable $8 reservation fee.
+The park starts to take reservations in early March of each year.